yan-man/appraisr/README.md

 ### Read Reviews

 Users can read existing reviews by clicking the "See Reviews" button on the home page or on the organization selection modal.
-This can be accessed either with or without wallet connection.
+This can be accessed either with or without a wallet connection.

 Verified reviews are denoted with a green check mark.